HOW DO YOU DO THIS?

 - Work with Plastic Free Community leaders on the motion or resolution supporting Plastic Free Communities.

 - Liaise with your community leaders to facilitate and promote the campaign locally.

 - Encourage schools, businesses, community groups and individuals to get involved.

-- Demonstrate leadership and set up a working group to examine the options available to become a Plastic Free Council.
+- Demonstrate leadership and set up a working group to examine the options available to reduce avoidable single-use plastic

 - Perform a complete audit of avoidable, single-use plastic items used across council owned buildings and facilities.

 - Develop a plastics strategy with specific objectives for eliminating avoidable single-use plastics.
 Link this to environmental policy, waste strategy and sustainable procurement policies where appropriate.